 These incentives makeup a significant portion of the potential recovery under the Settlement Agreements.
-Up to 45 percent of the amounts received under the Distributor Settlement Agreement and 55 percent of the amounts received under the J&J Settlement Agreement come from the incentive payments.
+Up to 45 percent of the amounts received under the J&J Settlement Agreement and 55 percent of the amounts received under the J&J Settlement Agreement come from the incentive payments.
 The largest incentives come with a complete bar of existing and future claims by all local governments (including special districts) in the State.
-This would result in the State of Florida obtaining both Incentive A payments and the bonus payments under Incentive D. Thus, buy-in from local governments, including Miami-Dade County and
+This would result in the State of Florida obtaining both Incentive A payments and the bonus payments under Incentive D. Thus, buy-in from local governments, including Miami-Dade County and municipalities within Miami-Dade County, is critical to ensuring the largest recovery and to begin addressing some of the damages caused by the opioid crisis in Florida.

-12 To qualify for the Incentive A payment, a state must: (1) pass a statute or obtain a court ruling that terminates existing and bars future claims by all local governments in the state; (2) receive releases on behalf of all general purpose subdivisions with populations of 10,000 or more, all larger school and hospital/health districts, and all currently Litigating Local Governments from the state; or (3) a combination of the approaches in (1) and (2) that results in a complete bar of existing and future claims.
+2. Risks Associated with Local Governments Not Approving the MOU currently Litigating Local Governments from the state; or (3) a combination of the approaches in (1) and (2) that results in a complete bar of existing and future claims.